Kristin is a dog agility instructor and competitor with 20 years in the sport.

 A handler also needs to pay attention to the color of their shorts or pants.
 They may even want to think about wearing long pants if they'll be running on dirt, as all colors of human skin could blend easily into the colors of a dirt agility surface.
 By wearing pants, handlers can make themselves stand out better from the background.

-This clothing contrast concept would be important not only for agility, but for almost all dogs sports from obedience to disc dog.
+This clothing contrast concept would be important not only for agility but for almost all dog sports—from obedience to disc dog.
 Anytime a handler gives the dog a visual cue, it will help if the dog can see that cue clearly the instant it is delivered.

 Poor Clothing Choice

 Dog Training Equipment Color Matters Too

 But clothing is not the only consideration when it comes to understanding color contrast for the dog.
 Training equipment must also be taken into consideration.

 For disc dogs, this would mean knowing the basic colors of the environment where the dog will be competing and using flying discs that will contrast with that color.